 Click here to view Connor Barta’s career statistics.

-Click here to read the NA3HL Press Release and to see a full listing of NA3HL college commitments.
+Click here for a full listing of NA3HL college commitments.

 Story Courtesy: North American 3 Hockey League (NA3HL): Great Falls defenseman Barta makes college commitment (July 26, 2016)

 Story Courtesy: Great Falls Tribune: Connor Barta to play college hockey in Michigan (July 26, 2016)